What You Need To Know About Traumatic Brain Injuries (TBI)

-Traumatic brain injury (TBI) – or concussions – is a complex clinical phenomenon.
+Traumatic brain injuries (TBI) – or concussions – are a complex clinical phenomenon.
 The classic designations of mild, moderate, or severe TBI are based on the acute clinical presentation and do not necessarily predict the long-term outcome.
 Moreover, the long-held assumption that the mild forms of this condition recover rapidly and without consequence is not supported by more recent science.
 TBI leads to neurophysiological changes, changes in cell polarity, and premature cellular death.
 These consequences occur in sequence and can progress over a long period of time.

 Mild TBI (mTBI), particularly repetitive mild TBI or concussions (as often happen in contact sports), can create tissue changes that lead to long-term increases in morbidity and mortality.
 As the extent of undiagnosed or undertreated mild TBI becomes more evident, the need to quickly identify any TBI, (particularly mild TBI) and then quickly provide effective treatments becomes increasingly important.

 In 2003, the U.S. Centers for Disease Control and Prevention estimated the incidence of civilian TBI at 1.5 million.
 Globally, this number is estimated at closer to 10 million.
 Specific groups afflicted by TBI include an estimated 135,000 individuals per year from sports-related concussion alone and 82 per 100,000 of employees of the transportation industry.
 Meanwhile, the U. S. Department of Defense reported that more than 266,000 military Service Members experienced TBI between the years 2000–2012.
 The cost of TBI in the United States alone is considerable, estimated at over $76 billion per year in 2000.
 These estimates do not include the people who had bumps to the head without loss of consciousness.
 These individuals increase the numbers significantly.